Frequently Asked Questions

 Please note that you need to take the original form of photo ID with you to the polling station.
 Photocopies of documents and photos on your phone will not be accepted.

 People will be able to use expired photo ID if they are still recognisable from the photo.
-There is more information on the Electoral Commission’s website on all the accepted types of photo ID at https://www.electoralcommission.org.uk/i-am-a/voter/voter-id.
+There is more information on the Electoral Commission’s website on all the accepted types of photo ID at https://www.electoralcommission.org.uk/voting-and-elections/voter-id.

 If they are not in this list, other photo IDs issued by third parties will not be accepted as proof of identity to be able to vote.